hoangduytran/blender-manual/manual/modeling/geometry_nodes/utilities/rotation/rotate_euler.rst

 ======

 Rotation
-   The Euler rotation to rotate.
+   The :term:`Euler` rotation to rotate.

 Rotate By
    Specifies how much an Euler rotation is rotated.
 This input is only available